AgentFabulous/android_oreo_bacon/doc/style_guide.md

 Use booleans to represent boolean state, instead of a set of masks into an integer.
 It's more transparent and readable, and less error prone.

+## Bluedroid conventions
+This section describes coding conventions that are specific to Bluedroid.
+Whereas the _Language_ section describes the use of language features, this section describes idioms, best practices, and conventions that are independent of language features.

+### Memory management
+Use `osi_malloc` or `osi_calloc` to allocate bytes instead of plain `malloc`.
+Likewise, use `osi_free` over `free`.
+These wrapped functions provide additional lightweight memory bounds checks that can help track down memory errors.

+By convention, functions that contain `*_new` in their name are allocation routines and objects returned from those functions must be freed with the corresponding `*_free` function.
+For example, list objects returned from `list_new` should be freed with `list_free` and no other freeing routine.

 ## Header files
 In general, every source file (`.c` or `.cpp`) in a `src/` directory should have a corresponding header (`.h`) in the `include/` directory.